 FAQs

-1. What does Ozempic do to your face?
+- What does Ozempic do to your face?

-Ozempic is associated with changes in facial fat, leading to a leaner appearance in some patients, known as the “Ozempic face.”
+Ozempic is associated with changes in facial fat, leading to a leaner appearance in some patients, known as the “Ozempic face.” - What is the dark side of Ozempic?

 Ozempic can cause gastrointestinal issues like nausea, vomiting, and diarrhea if you overeat while taking the medication.
-Less common side effects include hypoglycemia (low blood sugar) or injection site reactions.
+Less common side effects include hypoglycemia (low blood sugar) or injection site reactions. - How much weight can you lose in a month on Ozempic?

 Weight loss on Ozempic varies, with clinical trials showing patients can lose 5% to 15% of their body weight over several months to a year.
-Optimal weight loss is 2–3 lbs per week.
+Optimal weight loss is 2–3 lbs per week. - How long can you stay on Ozempic?

 The duration of treatment varies, with some using it long-term to manage diabetes and weight, while others use it for shorter periods.
-This is best determined by your healthcare provider.
+This is best determined by your healthcare provider. - Do you regain weight after stopping Ozempic?

 Some patients may regain weight after stopping Ozempic, especially without addressing lifestyle factors.
 If you revert to your previous eating habits or have insulin resistance, then of course you will gain the weight back.
-A plan with your healthcare provider is important to set what is right for you.
+A plan with your healthcare provider is important to set what is right for you. - What is the biggest side effect of Ozempic?

 The most significant side effect is gastrointestinal issues, especially in the first few weeks, which typically improve over time.